Case Details

 What Were the Facts of This Case?

-The Accused faced multiple charges under the Misuse of Drugs Act, involving consumption and possession of controlled drugs and possession of drug-related utensils.
-In addition, he faced two charges for criminal breach of trust under s 408 of the Penal Code.
-On 2 October 2015, the Accused’s sister, Cher Ting Ting (“the Surety”), stood bail for him in the sum of $60,000.
-She signed an “Acknowledgement of Duties as Surety” form, acknowledging that she was willing and able to stand as surety and recognising the specific duties imposed on sureties.
+The principal accused, Albin Cher Koh Kiong, faced multiple charges.
+The record indicates four charges under the Misuse of Drugs Act (Cap 185, 2001 Rev Ed) relating to consumption and possession of controlled drugs and possession of drug-related utensils, as well as two charges for criminal breach of trust under s 408 of the Penal Code (Cap 224, 2008 Rev Ed).
+On 2 October 2015, Cher Ting Ting (the surety) stood bail for the accused in the sum of $60,000.
+She signed the “Acknowledgement of Duties as Surety”, expressly acknowledging that she was willing and able to stand as surety and that her obligations would continue until the conclusion of the proceedings or until she was formally discharged.

-Among other obligations, the Surety acknowledged that she had to ensure the Accused’s punctual attendance at all court dates and times, find out in advance the relevant court dates and times, and ensure compliance with bail conditions (including the condition that the Accused would not leave Singapore without prior permission).
-She also acknowledged that she had to remain in constant contact with the Accused and be aware of his movements to ensure compliance.
-Importantly, the form required daily communication and mandated that if she lost contact, she had to lodge a police report within 24 hours.
+The acknowledgement form set out specific duties.
+Among other things, the surety accepted that she had to ensure the accused’s punctual attendance at all court dates and times; to find out in advance all dates and times when attendance was required; to ensure compliance with bail conditions, including the condition that the accused would not leave Singapore without prior permission from the court; and to remain in constant contact with the accused and be aware of his movements to ensure compliance.
+The form also required the surety to take immediate steps if the accused took ill on a court date, including obtaining a medical certificate and attending court to inform the judge.
+Critically, the form required daily communication and a police report within 24 hours of losing contact with the accused.

-The Accused was scheduled to plead guilty before a District Judge on 30 March 2016 at 9.00am.
-He failed to attend.
-The Surety was also not present in court.
-Counsel and a court officer made futile attempts to contact the Accused and the Surety.
-Counsel informed the District Judge that he had arranged to meet the Accused on 8 March 2016, but the Accused did not turn up and had since become uncontactable because his mobile phone was switched off.
+At the time relevant to the forfeiture, the accused was scheduled to plead guilty before District Judge Jasvender Kaur on 30 March 2016 at 9.00am.
+The accused failed to attend.
+The surety herself was also not present in court.
+Counsel and the court officer attempted to contact both the accused and the surety.
+Counsel informed the District Judge that he had arranged to meet the accused on 8 March 2016, but the accused did not turn up and had since been uncontactable because his mobile phone was switched off.
 As a result, the bail sum of $60,000 was forfeited and an arrest warrant was issued.
-The Accused remained at large.
+The accused remained at large.

-After forfeiture, the Surety was directed to pay the $60,000 or appear before the State Courts on 11 May 2016 to show cause why enforcement should not be carried out.
-At the show cause proceedings, the Surety explained that the $60,000 came from her savings intended for her daughter’s education and her mother’s medical expenses.
-She also stated that she was unaware of the Accused’s non-attendance until counsel called her after the Accused failed to appear.
-She claimed that she “really did not contact” the Accused, asserting that their mother had been the one in contact with him.
-She further stated that she did not know where the Accused was staying and that he refused to tell the family where he was, indicating only that he was with a friend.
-The Surety’s position was that she could not find him and that there was “nothing much [she could] do”.
+Following forfeiture, the court issued a notice to the surety directing her either to pay the forfeited sum or to appear before the State Courts on 11 May 2016 to show cause why payment should not be enforced against her.
+The surety appeared in person and explained that the $60,000 came from her savings and was intended for her daughter’s education and her mother’s medical expenses.
+When questioned, she stated that she was unaware of the accused’s non-attendance until counsel called her after the failure to appear at the plea mention.
+She also said she “really did not contact” the accused and that their mother, Mdm Tan, had been the person in contact with him.
+She further stated that she had “no idea” where the accused was staying because he refused to tell the family where he was staying, and she accepted that she could not find him.
+The District Judge found these explanations insufficient to avoid forfeiture.

 What Were the Key Legal Issues?